 ROWNUM() = 5

 Defines an action to be taken when the model is saved.
 This is only applicable in Run models for models that contain import queries.
-Using this function you can add a custom message to the "Save models" entry in the activity log, or show an on-screen notification to the user, or optionally send an email with the given message and subject.
+Using this function you can add a custom message to the "Save models" entry in the activity log, or show an on-screen notification to the user, or optionally send an email or SMS message with the given message and subject.

 SAVEACTION(type, message, subject, email)